rigel28405/hubitat_ring_integration/README.md

 - If it isn't connected, hit the "Initialize" command button
 - If it is connected, the API device should have up to two children devices already created.
 If you have alarm devices, the alarm hub should be created.
 If you have security lighting devices the beams bridge should be created.
 Go to each of these devices and click its "Create Devices" command button.
 This will automatically create the alarm and security devices.
 - At no point should you create a device yourself.
 The only thing you need to create is the app instance.
 The app and API device create everything else.

-I will try to keep the latest changes marked via the "solution" functionality in Discourse.